StanNowak/Surveys/README.md

 Auth0 is configured in dev mode (no external setup required).
 Set `AUTH0_DOMAIN` environment variable to enable production Auth0 verification.

+### Production Deployment

+The frontend will be deployed as **React components** on a Prismic site.
+The backend will be deployed separately and must be accessible from the Prismic domain.

 ## Repository Structure

 **Core Code:**